tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

         - When Smart Keyring is enabled, the keyring will no longer occupy belt slot 0, allowing it to be used for regular items.
         - The keyring can be selected using Left-Click Frob on doors.
 - Gameplay Changes:
+    - The Dragons Tooth Sword now requires Biocells to use.
+It starts with 100% charge, with each attack taking 2% if it hits a target, giving you 50 hits total.
+Biocells restore 20% (or 30% with the Field Repair perk), giving you an additional 10 (15) hits each.
     - Reverted GMDX change limiting Assault Rifles, Assault Shotguns and Sawed Off's to 4 damage mods.
 Now they can have 4 just like everything else.
         - This was done because of integer truncation.
 In GMDX v9, the 5th upgrade would change their base damage from 4.2 to 4.5, which was pointless as it was rounded to 4 either way.
         - With vRSD partial damage calculations were added, so this is now relevant again.